-- Delivered by active UK CAA regulators and Human Factors experts
+- Delivered by UK CAA regulators and Human Factors experts

-- Learn to recognise positive human performance and limitations within the maintenance system
+- Recognise positive human performance and limitations within the maintenance system

 This course provides delegates with an overview of Human Factors principles specific to aviation maintenance.
 It is designed to explore the practical application of the EASA Human Factors regulatory requirements.
 A series of interactive workshops will examine recent aviation events where the delegates will apply the taught Human Factors principles and models.